kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure S1 - Seven interactive “coffee stain” diagrams.
+        <span style="font-weight: bold;">Figure S1 - Sharing of common variants found in each sample from the Americas.</span> Seven interactive "coffee stain" diagrams, an alternate visualization of Figure 4.
 The colored area is proportional in size to the number of common variants within the highlighted sample, identified in the title, that aren’t shared with another sample.
-This is an alternative visualization of Figure 4.
 Within each subfigure, the ellipse on the bottom corresponds with the highlighted sample and is filled in with that sample’s respective color.
 All other ellipses are filled in with white and stacked on top, thus giving the appearance of cutting out the area and leaving only the common variants that aren’t shared with another sample.
 If you hover over the diagram, the exact orientation of the other ellipses become more apparent.
     </p>
 </center>
 <br>